MyKnowledgeMap/openbadges-google-sheets/README.md

 1. Clone this repository.
 2. Run `npm install` to install the dependencies for the add-ons.
-3. Create a `.env` file at the root level for this package with the foowing keys:
+3. Create a `.env` file at the root level for this package with the following keys:

     | Key | Description | Type |
     |--|--|--|